cristianordonez/skeleton-template-app/README.md

 ```

 -  Create a client/dist directory and a index.html file for webpack to output content to.
+-  Make sure all express server routes begin with '/api'
+-  Create .env file for all sensitive keys
 -  Then, if environment is set to development, run the application like so:

 ```bash